A selectional auto-encoder approach for document image binarization: Introduction

 \section{Introduction}

-Image binarization consists in assigning a binary value to every single pixel of the image.
+Image binarization consists in assigning a binary value to every single pixel of an image.
 Within the context of document analysis systems, the main objective is to distinguish the \emph{foreground} (meaningful information) from the \emph{background}.

 Binarization plays a key role in the workflow of many document analysis and recognition systems \cite{LOULOUDIS20083758,saabni2014text,HE20154036,calvo2015avoiding,GIOTIS2017310}.
-It not only helps to reduce the complexity of the task but it is also advisable for procedures involving morphological operations, detection of connected components, or histogram analysis, among others.
+It not only helps to reduce the complexity of the task but is also advisable for procedures involving morphological operations, detection of connected components, or histogram analysis, among others.
 Many methods have been proposed to accomplish this task.
 However, it is often complex to attain good results because documents may contain several difficulties---such as irregular leveling, blots, bleed-through, and so on---that may cause the process to fail.

 In addition to all these obstacles, it is convenient to emphasize that it is very difficult for the same method to work successfully in a number of document styles, since the set of potential domains is very heterogeneous.
 In order to deal with this situation, we discuss a framework with which to binarize image documents based on machine learning.
 That is, a ground-truth of examples is used to train a model to perform the binarization task.
-This allows using the same approach in a wide range of documents, as long as training data is available.
+This allows using the same approach in a wide range of documents, provided there is specific ground-truth data to train a new model for each document type.

 Specifically, we make use of Convolutional Neural Networks (CNN) \cite{zeiler2014visualizing}.
 These networks involve multi-layer architectures that perform a series of transformations (convolutions) to the input signal.
 The parameters of these transformations are adjusted through a training process.
-CNN have drastically improved the state of the art in many tasks such as image, video, and speech recognition~\cite{lecun15deep}.
+CNN have dramatically improved the state of the art in many tasks such as image, video, and speech processing~\cite{lecun15deep}.
 Thus, its use for document binarization is promising.
 In this case, we consider an image-to-image convolutional architecture, which is trained to transform an input image into its binarized version.